 Usage of pickle for long-term storage increases the risk of attack, due in part to many more pickle payloads that are accepted than generated, and to evolving protocol and Python version changes.

 6.53.2 Guidance to language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.53.5.